Craigieburn - North West

 Craigieburn - North West is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Craigieburn - North West's dwelling structure in its latest Census evaluation showed 92.6% houses and 7.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 87.6% houses and 12.4% other dwellings.
-Home ownership in Craigieburn - North West was at 6.0%, with mortgaged dwellings at 62.6% and rented ones at 31.4%.
-The median monthly mortgage repayment was $1,907, higher than Melbourne metro's $1,834.
-Median weekly rent was $396, compared to Melbourne metro's $369.
-Nationally, Craigieburn - North West had higher mortgage repayments at $1,907 versus the Australian average of $1,863, and rents were $396, exceeding the national figure of $375.
+Craigieburn - North West's dwelling structure, as per the latest Census, consisted of 92.6% houses and 7.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Melbourne metro had 87.6% houses and 12.4% other dwellings.
+Home ownership in Craigieburn - North West was at 6.0%, with the rest being mortgaged (62.6%) or rented (31.4%).
+The median monthly mortgage repayment in the area was $1,907, higher than Melbourne metro's average of $1,834 and the Australian average of $1,863.
+Meanwhile, the median weekly rent figure was $396, compared to Melbourne metro's $369 and the national figure of $375.

 Frequently Asked Questions - Housing